AnsgarH1/techtalk-wiesbaden-21-05-25/slides/slides.md

 - React Server Components (and new React Frameworks)
 - New JS Tools in Rust
-- Other JS Frameworks (Nuxt, Solid-Start, SvelteKit, ...)
+- JS Fullstack Frameworks (Nuxt, Solid-Start, SvelteKit, ...)
 - The mess of all the JS Runtimes that currently exist
 - Testing setups
 - We somehow didn't even talk about CSS and all the other styling solutions